How do you calculate the total magnification of a compound micros... | Channels for Pearson+

 1

 Identify the magnification power of the objective lens.
-This is usually marked on the lens itself, for example, 10x, 40x, etc.
+This is usually marked on the lens itself and is a crucial factor in determining total magnification.

 Watch next